Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Boundary integral operators for elastodynamics

-In this section we introduce parameterized versions of the kernels of the Navier layer potentials and their associated boundary integral operators.
+In this section we introduce parameterized versions of the kernels of the Navier layer potentials and their associated \otherCorrections{BIOs}.
 We will assume from now on that there exists a $2\pi-$periodic smooth regular parameterization of the closed curve $\Gamma$, ${\bf x}:\R\to\Gamma$.
 We then denote

 the parameterized normal tangent field to $\Gamma$.

 We will adopt the following convention:

 Here,